 One thing I love about this community is how much we love to share.
 We share time, we share knowledge, heck we even share how each of us can make more money with the products and services we all build.
 We sell and buy from one another.
 This community became family for me.
 Between WordCamps and Meetups to Disneyland trips to cruises we did a bunch together.
 Here are some photos of those times

 Community is what you make of it and these projects we choose to do together (such as WPwatercooler) are what you make of it.
 If you are thinking of starting something I hope you find awesome folks like I did in keeping that thing going be it by effort, time or skill.
 Thanks to all that have been involved in WPwatercooler, we appreciate you and your time, skill and effort making it what is was and what it is now.

 If you stuck around this long, here are my sales pitches

 Pitch #2 is an easy one, I need resources.
-I’m looking for a company with a heart of gold that would love to pay for high quality transcription services for use as blog posts and as captioning for YouTube and Facebook.
-We have multi track audio that we feed into Descript, we’d love for a company to pay for a human to take that multitrack record and really transcribe it with accuracy I just don’t have time to do myself.
+I’m looking for a company with a heart of gold that would love to pay for high-quality transcription services for use as blog posts and as captioning for YouTube and Facebook.
+We have multi-track audio that we feed into Descript, we’d love for a company to pay for a human to take that multitrack record and really transcribe it with accuracy I just don’t have time to do it myself.